specsolutions/specsync-plugins/postman-test-source-plugin/README.md

 # Postman Test Source SpecSync Plugin: SpecSync.Plugin.PostmanTestSource

-This plugin can be used to synchronize test from a Postman collection.
+This plugin can be used to synchronize test from a Postman collection and publish results executed with Newman.

 *You can find more information about the SpecSync sample plugins in the [repository page](https://github.com/specsolutions/specsync-sample-plugins#readme).*